Working with Link Health Rules

 The Frequency defines how often notifications can be generated by the system.
 Each occurrence only generates a single alert.

-2. In the Frequency section, configure how often an email is sent to the recipients as follows:
+2. In the Frequency section, configure how often a notification is sent to the recipients as follows:

 Was this article helpful?